 Chest pain can be caused by a variety of factors.
 Some common causes include:

-- Reflux disease or heartburn, ulcers, spasms, gastritis
+- Reflux disease or heartburn, ulcers, spasms, and gastritis

-- Pericarditis (inflammation of the membrane that cover the heart)
+- Pericarditis (inflammation of the membrane that covers the heart)

 - Pleuritis (inflammation of the membrane that covers the lungs)